cometbft/cometbft/docs/references/config/config.toml.md

 `"flood"` is the original mempool implemented for CometBFT.
 It is a concurrent linked list with flooding gossip protocol.

-`"nop"` is a "no operation" or disabled mempool, where the ABCI application is responsible storing, disseminating and proposing transactions.
+`"nop"` is a "no operation" or disabled mempool, where the ABCI application is responsible for storing, disseminating and proposing transactions.
 Note, that it requires empty blocks to be created:
 [`consensus.create_empty_blocks = true`](#consensuscreate_empty_blocks) has to be set.